dfroberg/dailybrief/readme.txt

 == Changelog ==

+= 1.0.32 &mdash; 3 of April, 2019 =
+* Fix: Show warning in debug screen if steempress is detected and post is too large.

 = 1.0.31 &mdash; 1 of April, 2019 =
 * Fix: Ensure character limit is only respected if SteemPress is installed and active, as there are other uses for DailyBrief.